Faculty & Program Support

 In an effort to continuously improve our services and programs, we conduct an annual survey of distance education students and a survey of the instructors who have delivered those courses.
 The results of these program evaluations are shared with the Chair of the academic departments from which the distance education programs originate.

 Students have the opportunity to evaluate the delivery of their programs, the quality of student administrative support they received from Distance Education, the quality of academic advising received, and service quality of UNC Charlotte’s student services offices.
-This "distance education program" evaluation does not address students’ faculty or instructional concerns as that opportunity is provided within the individual course evaluations conducted by the Colleges.
+This evaluation does not address instructional concerns or serve as a substitute for the course evaluation.